Pre-Exposure Prophylaxis (PrEP)

 PrEP is for people who don’t have HIV but who are at high risk of becoming infected with HIV through sex or injection drug use.

-You may want to consider PrEP if you are HIV negative and:
+You may want to consider PrEP if you are not infected with HIV and you are in an ongoing sexual relationship with an HIV-positive partner.

 The above are some examples of people who may benefit from PrEP.
 If you think PrEP may be right for you, talk to your health care provider.

 PrEP is most effective when taken consistently each day.
-According to CDC, by using PrEP every day, you can lower your risk of getting HIV from sex by more than 90% and from injection drug use by more than 70%.
+According to the Centers for Disease Control and Prevention (CDC), by using PrEP every day, you can lower your risk of getting HIV from sex by more than 90% and from injection drug use by more than 70%.
 Adding other strategies, such as condom use, along with PrEP can reduce a person’s risk even further.

 Most people taking PrEP do not have any serious side effects from the medicine.
 Some people taking PrEP may have nausea, but this usually goes away over time.
 Talk to your health care provider if you have any side effect that bothers you or that does not go away.